fossfreedom/coverart-search-providers/README.md

 2. When a search provider finds a cover, stop further searches
 3. find and extract embedded covers in MP3, M4A, FLAC & Ogg files
 4. API to embed coverart in MP3, M4A, FLAC & Ogg files

+v0.9.1 Bug-Fixes

+ - rate limit musicbrainz and coverart-archive to ensure results are returned
+ - various python3 fixups
+ - fix discogs searching to ensure artist/album is used to search
+ - fix lastfm various-artists albums

 Recommended order for Search Providers